 The 1970s were a time of major change for Cyclax.
 In 1970, Cyclax was acquired by Lehman Brothers, Inc. on behalf of a group of private investors.
 The four Cyclax businesses (Australia, South Africa, New Zealand and Britain) continued to operate as subsidiaries of Cyclax London International which was itself placed under the control of Cyclax Ltd., a U.S. holding company and operations in the United States were expanded through Cyclax of London, Inc.

 In 1989, Beecham merged with SmithKIine Beckman to form SmithKIine Beecham.
-As with BAT, the new entity later decided to concentrate on its core business, which was pharmaceuticals, and sold their cosmetics assets, including Cyclax, to a U.S. investment group, Old Bond Street Corporation, who then sold it to International Classic Brands (ICB).
+As with BAT, the new entity later chose to concentrate on its core business, which was pharmaceuticals, and sold their cosmetics assets, including Cyclax, to a U.S. investment group, Old Bond Street Corporation in 1990, who then on-sold it to International Classic Brands (ICB) in 1994.

 ICB went into receivership in 1998 and its assets were split up.
 Cyclax was bought by Richards & Appleby Ltd. who have continued the brand.
 As well as budget priced skin-care (Cyclax Moistura), sunscreens and waxing preparations, they have also released a natural skin-care line (Cyclax Nutressa).